 - Stir the soup, breaking up the chicken into pieces as you do so.
 The chicken should easily fall apart at this point.

 - One the chicken is broken up and the cream cheese has melted, stir in the xanthan gum to thicken the broth if desired.
-Start with 1/2 of a tsp and allow it to sit for a few minutes before adding any additional.
+Start with ½ of a teaspoon and allow it to sit for a few minutes before adding any additional.